Overview of Documentation Guidelines

 Accessibility Services may deny a request for accommodations if:

-1. The documentation does not substantiate the request as a reasonable accommodations and,
+1. The documentation does not substantiate the request as a reasonable accommodations; and/or

 2. The documentation is incomplete and does not clearly define the functional limitations of the disability.

-1. A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the original diagnosis,
+• A diagnostic statement identifying the disability, the date of the most current diagnostic evaluation, and the date of the original diagnosis.

-2. A description of the diagnostic tests, methods, and/or criteria use,
+• A description of the diagnostic tests, methods, and/or criteria used.

-3. A description of the current functional impact of the disability which includes specific test results and the examiner’s narrative interpretation,
+• A description of the current functional impact of the disability, including specific test results and the examiner’s narrative interpretation.

-4. Treatment, medications, and/or assistive devices/services currently prescribed or in use,
+• Information regarding treatment, medications, and/or assistive devices/services currently prescribed or in use.

-5. A description of the expected progression or stability of the impact of the disability over time, particularly during the expected period at Durham Tech,
+• An impact statement: A description of the expected progression or stability of the disability’s impact over time, particularly during the student’s enrollment at Durham Tech.

-7. The name, credentials, and licensed number of the diagnosing professional.
+• The name, credentials, and license number of the diagnosing professional.

 An Individualized Educational Plan (IEP) or 504 Plan is insufficient documentation as it does not meet the above documentation guidelines.
-The IEP is a document showing how the K-12 school complied with IDEA.
+An IEP is a document showing how the K-12 school complied with the Individuals with Disabilities Education Act (IDEA).

 Submit Documentation